Jolinaiko Eco Tours - Experience West Africa!

 Positive attitude and flexibility

 Be prepared.
 Ghanaian standards can be quite different from European standards.
-You may experience unforeseen occurrences as power cuts and shortages of warm water.
+You may experience unforeseen occurrences like power cuts and shortages of warm water.
 The best remedy is to be flexible.

 Recommended guidebooks